-The wild and remote Davis Mountains is considered one of the most scenic areas of Texas.
-Indeed it is one of the most biologically diverse.
-Rising above the Chihuahuan desert, the range forms a unique “sky island” surrounded by the lowland desert.
-Animals and plants living above 5,000 feet are isolated from other similar mountain ranges by vast distances.
-These are true ecological islands, preserving living remnants that occur otherwise nowhere else in Texas.
+The wild and remote Davis Mountains region is one of the most scenic in Texas.
+Indeed, it is one of the most biologically diverse.
+Rising above the Chihuahuan desert, the range forms a unique sky island—a cooler, wetter landscape surrounded by arid lowland desert.
+The Davis Mountains are one of just three sky islands in Texas and support rare plants and species that occur nowhere else in Texas.

-The Conservancy has known of the importance of preserving this natural area for some time.
-Three priorities guided us to action: the conservation of a landscape-scale “sky island”, the preservation of West Texas’ ranching legacy by keeping a large and historical part of that heritage intact, and safekeeping the dark skies surrounding University of Texas McDonald Observatory and protecting the unique and limited ecosystem of a West Texas sky island.
+The Conservancy has understood the importance of preserving this natural area for some time.
+Three priorities guided us to action: the preservation of West Texas’ history and ranching heritage, safeguarding the dark skies surrounding University of Texas McDonald Observatory and protecting the unique and limited ecosystem of a West Texas sky island.